digitalurban/mqttweewxhtml/README.md

 # mqttweewxhtml

-Jsontomqtt.py reads the json output to add in max/min/trends and then publishes additional topicsto mqtt.
+Jsontomqtt.py reads the json output to add in max/min/trends and then publishes additional topics to mqtt.

 Requires WeewxtoJson - https://github.com/teeks99/weewx-json